mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 separate branches of Humaniti.

-For more about the Florians, refer to Volume 4 of the Journal of the Travellers’ Aid Society.
+For more about the Florians, refer to Volume 4 of the Journal of the Travellers' Aid Society.

 The Halkans were enslaved by the Florians and made to work the fields, much as they had for millennia, and their pastoral existence became a thing of the past.
-Their labour was now for the benefit of the Florian League and most of its largesse shipped off world for the benefit of the League’s numerous colonial expeditions.
+Their labour was now for the benefit of the Florian League and most of its largesse shipped off world for the benefit of the League's numerous colonial expeditions.
 While Feskals willingly accepted their role as subordinates to the Barnai, the Halkans did not believe that it was their intended role to serve.
 However, their inclination was to accept subjugation with minimal resistance.
 Other than toothless